 I can see why you might try to argue it’s problematic, but oddly I see it as actually being feminist.
 And hilarious.

 Jen’s feminist bona fides are unquestionable and hard-won, and I respect the hell out of her, but I disagree on this one.
-The problem with the stripper factory is not just one of sexism, but also of whorephobia.1 The two are distinct from one another, although there is a lot of overlap.
+The problem with the stripper factory is not just one of sexism, but also of whorephobia. ((Activist Thierry Schaffauser gives one good definition of whorephobia: “Whorephobia can be defined as the fear or the hate of sex workers.
+Sex workers like me would argue that it also embraces paternalistic attitudes that deem us a public nuisance, spreaders of disease, offenders against decency or unskilled victims who don’t know what is good for them and who need to be rescued.”))
+The two are distinct from one another, although there is a lot of overlap.
 In many cases, they’re interdependent, which is what makes the fact that so many feminists engage in naked whorephobia so distressing.

 The main argument in defense of the stripper factories as satire is that there are male strippers too, even if they are politely made invisible for the “non-homo guys.”
 Whether you buy this as a defense against sexism or not, it doesn’t even touch on the whorephobia problem.
 People of all genders do sex work, and they all suffer stigma for it.
 Trans, genderqueer, and cis-male strippers aren’t aberrations; they’re just deleted from any conversation that assumes cisgendered heterosexuality as a universal norm.
 On Earth as in Pastafarian Heaven, they are made invisible to the “normal” folks.